Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: The model and background equations

 or $ds^2= a(\eta)^2 (-d\eta^2+ d\vec{r}^2)$ where $a$ is a scale factor.
 The metric and the scalar field equations of motion can be written as follows , using \eqref{e3001},\cite{Fomin:2018blx,grandajimenez,Chen:2019eat}

-where the dot represents derivatives with respect the time variable $t$, $H\equiv \dot{a}/a$ is the Hubble parameter and $\ffuno'$ and $\ffdos'$ are derivatives with respect $\varphi$.
+where the dot represents derivatives with respect to the time variable $t$, $H\equiv \dot{a}/a$ is the Hubble parameter and $\ffuno'$ and $\ffdos'$ are derivatives with respect $\varphi$.
 Only two of the previous equations are independent due to the existence of the Bianchi identities.
-Taking $\ffuno=\ffdos=0$, we recover explicitly the standard Friedman equations with a single scalar field
+Taking $\ffuno=\ffdos=0$, we recover explicitly the standard Friedmann equations with a single scalar field

 After a simple computation, we get from the field equations \eqref{e0025}-\eqref{e0027} expressions for $\dot{\varphi}^2$ and $V$ as follows

 where we have used the parameter definitions\footnote{ We use the conventions of the PLANCK collaboration \cite{planck18}.}